-Know your cut: Brisket
+Know Your Cut: Brisket

 Brisket is one of the nine primal cuts of meat, and a good brisket is the ultimate test for any barbecue restaurant or self-proclaimed grill master.

-In America, brisket has found a home in Texas but its roots go deeper than barbecue in the Lone Star State.
+In America, brisket has found a home in Texas, but its roots go deeper than barbecue in the Lone Star State.

 Because brisket is such a beefy and tough cut, it is best prepared brined or smoked at lower temperatures for extended periods of time.
-Although served mainly as corned beef or traditional barbecue in America, other nations have different ways to prepare brisket.
+Although it is served mainly as corned beef or traditional barbecue in America, other nations have different ways to prepare brisket.

 Agriculture Shows